Chai Scones with Maple Chai Glaze

 Whisk the heavy cream with 1 large egg, plus an additional egg yolk (save the remaining egg white to brush on the scones before baking).
 Chill this mixture in the freezer.

-Combine flour, sugar, baking powder, walnuts, chai spices and kosher salt in a large bowl or food processor.
+Combine flour, sugar, baking powder, walnuts, kosher salt, and 1 tbsp of the chai spice blend in a large bowl or food processor.

 Add the butter to the dry ingredients and combine until the butter begins to cut into the flour mixture, but isn't fully smooth.
 Slowly add in the heavy cream and egg mixture until the dough forms a ball and starts to pull away from the edges of the bowl or food processor.